Unique gravitational wave signatures of GLPV scalar-tensor theories: Induced Gravitational Waves for GLPV Toy Model

 \subsubsection{Scale-Invariant Spectrum}

 Second, we take a scale-invariant primordial spectrum, that is

-where $k_{\rm UV}$ is a small-scale cut-off to avoid overproduction of induced GWs.
+where $k_{\rm UV}$ is a small-scale cut-off\footnote{ Note that $k_{\rm UV}$ is a cutoff we introduced to later avoid non-linearities.
+This is not to be confused with the UV cutoff of from an EFT point of view, which is customarily called $\Lambda_{\rm UV}$.
+See discussion in Sec.~\ref{sec:backreaction}.} to avoid overproduction of induced GWs.
 For analytical considerations it is sufficient to focus solely on the resonance $y_3 = 1 - c_s (u+v) =0$ band, as it dominates over other contributions.
 Following \cite{Domenech:2024drm}, a good approximation is given by integration around the resonance scales.
 In this way, the induced GW peak is approximately given by

 where we introduced $d=u-v$, $v_{\rm UV}=k_{\rm UV}/k$ and

 which stems from momentum conservation.
 For $b_5^2 x_t^5 > 1$ the contribution from the resonance dominates over the standard GR contribution and leads to a growth scaling as $k^5$, as anticipated from the $x_t^5$ factor in Eq.~\eqref{eq:inducedgwscaleinv}.
 In the right panel of Fig.~\ref{fig:Omega_GW_toy_model}, we plot the resulting induced GW spectrum for a scale-invariant primordial spectrum and $b_5 =10^{-4}$.